 Images are a key aspect of Google shopping ads and they really should be of high quality.
 A shopping ads expert will tell you that you should show accurate images that have not been edited or watermarked.
 You should ensure that each product is accompanied by a relevant, high quality image.
 Preferably, you should not use stock photos so your products have a chance to stand out among others listed in Google shopping ads.

-If you’re a small digital marketing agency, you can use white label Google AdWords services for effective solutions.
+If you’re a small digital marketing agency, you can use white label Google Ads services for effective solutions.

 #4 Tips for Building Strategy